elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 - When adding solution specific code directly to the Discover codebase, it should be done in an organized way in order to support shared ownership.
 For example, the [`profile_providers/security`](./profile_providers/security) folder contains code specific to Security Solution maintained profiles, and an override has been added to the [`CODEOWNERS`](/.github/CODEOWNERS) file to reflect the shared ownership of this folder.
 - When creating a dedicated package for some profile code, the maintaining team can retain full ownership over the package, and Discover is only responsible for importing the functionality and adding it to the associated profile registration.

 There are situations where neither of the above two options are viable, such as when migrating large pieces of functionality from a solution plugin to a Discover profile, which could be time consuming and involve moving huge amounts of code to packages.
-For these situations, we have created a [discover_shared](/src/plugins/discover_shared) plugin specifically to support inversion of control for Discover profile features (see the [`README`](/src/plugins/discover_shared/README.md) for more details).
+For these situations, there's a [discover_shared](/src/plugins/discover_shared) plugin specifically to support inversion of control for Discover profile features (see the [`README`](/src/plugins/discover_shared/README.md) for more details).

-By ensuring all Discover profiles use the same IoC mechanism, we can centralize changes or improvements to the system as well as easily locating all areas where doing so was necessary.
+By ensuring all Discover profiles use the same IoC mechanism, changes or improvements to the system can be centralized, and areas that use it can easily be located.
 In general, this should be used as a last resort when the benefits of importing directly from packages aren't worth the effort to migrate the code, and ideally teams who use it should have a plan to later refactor the code into packages.

 ## Registering a profile